-Dr. Johnston herself, however, suggested a slightly different focus when analyzing children who are estranged from the noncustodial parent.
+Dr. Johnston herself, however, suggested a slightly different focus when analyzing children who are estranged from the non-custodial parent.

-Dr. Johnston's Formulation:
+Dr. Johnston's Formulation

-Dr. Janet R. Johnston was part of a task force convened to study the problem of children who were alienated from one of their divorcing parents.20 She presented her article at the International Conference on Supervised Visitation.21
+Dr. Janet R. Johnston was part of a task force convened to study the problem of children who were alienated from one of their divorcing parents.18 She presented her article at the International Conference on Supervised Visitation.19

 Dr. Johnston disagreed to some extent with Dr. Gardner.
-She believes that the focus point of the inquiry should be the child and not the alienating parent.22 Her formulation, therefore, is simpler: "An alienated child is defined as one who expresses, freely and persistently, unreasonable negative feelings and beliefs (such as anger, hatred, rejection and/or fear) toward a parent that are significantly disproportionate to the child's actual experience with that parent."23
+She believed that the focal point of the inquiry should be the child and not the alienating parent.20 Her formulation, therefore, is simpler: "An alienated child is defined as one who expresses, freely and persistently, unreasonable negative feelings and beliefs (such as anger, hatred, rejection and/or fear) toward a parent that are significantly disproportionate to the child's actual experience with that parent."21